 Additive/Variant Analysis: The assertion coincides with my thinking.
 Honesty and integrity remain source of true and lasting influence for leaders in the past, at present and in the future.

-Contextualization: The greatest gift that leaders can offer the people and the organizations that they lead is their integrated self.
-To this effect, my study will involve how leaders are perceived by the people that they lead as an integral part of leadership core competencies of our era.
+Contextualization: The greatest gift leaders can offer the people and the organizations they lead is their integrated self.
+To this effect, my study will involve how the people perceive leaders that they lead as an integral part of leadership core competencies of our era.

 Source Four: